LoopPerfect/buckaroo/README.md

 ## Getting Started

+Installation instructions can be found in [the docs](https://buckaroo.readthedocs.io/en/latest/installation.html).

 ## As a User
 If you would like to use Buckaroo (as opposed to develop Buckaroo), the best place to start is [the documentation](http://buckaroo.readthedocs.io/).